CODE OF CONDUCT

 - Adaptive does not use resources to lobby for, or influence the award of, any government business

 You may not conduct illegal lobbying activities, or fail to properly report legitimate efforts to influence policy making.
-If you have questions, please contact the General Counsel (or General Counsel delegate) or CFO.
+If you have questions, please contact the General Counsel or CFO.

 Conflicts of Interest

-It is the policy of Adaptive that its employees, officers, and directors avoid conflicts of interest, except those fully disclosed in advance to the General Counsel (or General Counsel delegate) (with all relevant information) and formally waived in writing.
+It is the policy of Adaptive that its employees, officers, directors, contractors and contingent workers avoid conflicts of interest, except those fully disclosed in advance to the General Counsel (with all relevant information) and formally waived in writing.
 The waiver may include conditions such as mitigations.

 A conflict of interest is any situation where the interests of Adaptive are adverse to the interests of the employee, officer, director, contractor, or contingent worker where that individual’s personal or financial interests conflict with Adaptive’s.
 The term Adaptive’s interest should be construed very broadly to include, among other things, customers and prospects, potential market opportunities, and other business interests.
 We expect our employees, officers, directors, contractors, and contingent workers to avoid real or apparent conflicts of interests.